The best U.S. dollar credit cards in Canada

 TD U.S. Dollar Visa Card | Low fees | $39 USD |

-Scotiabank US Dollar Visa Card | US car rentals | $35 |
+Scotiabank U.S. Dollar Visa Card | US car rentals | $35 |

-Best overall US dollar credit card: RBC U.S. Dollar Visa Gold
+Best overall U.S. dollar credit card: RBC U.S. Dollar Visa Gold

 This travel rewards credit card lets you earn 1 Avion Rewards point for every dollar you spend, to be redeemed for flights, hotels, event tickets, and merchandise.
 There is a $65 USD annual fee for this credit card, and supplementary cards are $30 USD each.
-When you make purchases with this RBC US dollar credit card, you’re covered by an extensive insurance package including purchase assurance.
+When you make purchases with the RBC U.S. dollar credit card, you’re covered by an extensive insurance package, including purchase assurance.
 You’ll also get trip cancellation insurance and travel assistance for peace of mind - but you’ll have to pay out of pocket for travel medical, rental car insurance or accident coverage as those options are not offered with this card.

-Best US dollar credit card for shopping: BMO U.S. Dollar Mastercard
+Best U.S. dollar credit card for shopping: BMO U.S. Dollar Mastercard

 Purchase interest rate